-I was hitchhiking around Europe, North Africa and the Middle East, when I eventually came to Florence, Italy to meet up with my mother and family.
-I learned about Studio Simi, taught by Nerina Simi, who learned from her father, Filadelfo Simi.
+I was hitchhiking around Europe, North Africa and the Middle East, and eventually came to Florence, Italy to meet up with my mother and family.
+I heard about Studio Simi, taught by Nerina Simi, who was taught by her father, Filadelfo Simi.
 He in turn had studied with Gerome in Paris.
-There I learned the skills of close observation and processes for getting it down on paper and canvas.
+There I learned the skills of close observation and the methods for getting that down on paper and canvas.
 Nerina Simi created a sanctuary for learning classical technique and had a big impact on the atelier system we have today; both John Angel and Douglas Graves were among her many students.

 What I learned there has remained the bedrock of all I do, and is especially useful in my imaginary figures.